• Skip to primary navigation

 • Place about 2 inches apart on prepared baking sheets.

-• Stick more chocolate pieces to top of each ball, if desired (this helps create those pools of melty chocolate on top of the cookies)
+• Stick more chocolate pieces to top of each ball, if desired (this helps create those pools of melty chocolate on top of the cookies).
+Sprinkle cookie dough with flaky salt

 • Bake in preheated oven for 4-5 minutes if using convection (7-8 minutes in conventional oven) then rotate baking trays and bake for another 4-5 minutes for convection (7-8 minutes for conventional).